kajetana/imageGenerationWithDiffusionModels.jl/docs/GETTINGSTARTED.md

 ![](/docs/Screenshot%202025-06-10%20at%2012.45.06.png)

-You can train the model by yourself, adjust the training variables:
+You can train the model by yourself by adjusting the training variables:

 ```
 # training variables